alexhernandezgarcia/phd-thesis-latex/README.md

 git clone https://github.com/alexhernandezgarcia/phd-thesis-latex.git
 ```

 At this point, if all the LaTeX packages are installed, it should be possible to compile [`main-digital.tex`](./main-digital.tex) without errors.
+If you generate a PDF, it should look like [this one](https://alexhernandezgarcia.github.io/thesis.pdf).

 In order to compile [`main-print.tex`](./main-print.tex), you have to take an additional step because it will try to use images stored in `./includes/<subfolder>/img-hd/`, but this directories are not uploaded to GitHub in order to spare storage space.
 You can simply create dummy `img-hd` directories by copying the `./includes/<subfolder>/img/` directories, with the following in the command line:o
 ```